abhiram-shaji/rrj-abhiram-shaji/README.md

 ### Projects Explored:

 1. **Project A:** https://github.com/react-toolbox/react-toolbox/issues/1774 - Grabbed my attention since it was an easy fix, however this was already fixed and merged.
 But the interesting part was the fix for the issue wasn’t an ideal solution.
-2. **Project B:** https://github.com/yelynn1/tictactoe/issues/132 - Loved its community vibe and solid guides, however even this was solved.
+2. **Project B:** https://github.com/yelynn1/tictactoe/issues/132 - This is the same issue I took a glance during the previous week.
+Loved its community vibe and solid guides, however even this was solved.
 What I noticed in both these issues that annoyed me was that, the contributor’s didn’t bother to comment on the issue, so when I initially saw the issue I thought it wasn’t touched by anyone yet.

 **Reflection:** This hunt showed the rich variety of open-source projects, all needing different kinds of help, from coding to docs and leading the charge.